apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 In this blog post, we will discuss the paper "Grounding Language Models to Images for Multimodal Generation".
 The paper proposes a method to ground pretrained text-only language models to the visual domain, enabling them to process and generate arbitrarily interleaved image-and-text data.

-The goal of this blog post is :
+The goal of this blog post is:

 1. Provide an overview of the original paper.
-2. Replicate the results (wherever applicable) in order to verify the claims of the authors.
+2. Replicate the results (wherever applicable) to verify the claims of the authors.
 3. Discover the in-context abilities of the model with thorough cross-domain experiments.

 &nbsp;